U.S. couple found guilty of 'sadistic' Bali suitcase murder

 The pair were tried separately in Denpasar District Court and it was not immediately clear if they would appeal.

-Schaefer, 21, who had said in court he had killed Wiese-Mack in self-defense after she attacked him in anger because she objected to the couple's relationship, apologized to the family of the victim.
+Schaefer, 21, who had said in court he had killed Wiese-Mack in self-defence after she attacked him in anger because she objected to the couple's relationship, apologised to the family of the victim.

 "Although I do take full responsibility for my actions, I am not a murderer," he told Reuters after hearing the verdict.